gemmen29/leaderboard/README.md

 To get a local copy up and running follow these simple example steps.

-## Getting Started

-To get a local copy up and running follow these simple example steps.

 - Click on the top right green "code" button.
 - On the dropdown menu, choose "download with zip" button.
 - After download, extract the zip file and you have the project running on your machine.